FridahWatetuMuthoni/Dynamic-Programming/README.md

 ## Charateristics and properties that make a problem solveable using dynamic programming

-1. Optimal Substructure
+1. Optimal Substructure->
    A problem has Optimal Substructure property when its optimal solution can be constructed from the optimal solutions of its sub problems.
    So by solving each sub problem in its most optimal way we obtain optimal solution to the whole problem

-2. Overlapping Subproblems
+2. Overlapping Subproblems->
    When we a break a problem to many sub problems you will notice that sometimes you need to recalculate some work multiple times eg fibonacci
    If there exist duplicate computations, then it means our approach will not work efficiently. e.g. redundant series, matrix multiplication etc.. so this makes our algorithm very slow as it needs to repeat same calculations

 ## The Different types of Dynamic Problems

-1. optimization problems
+1. optimization problems->
 In optimization problems we are interested in finding a strategy which maximizes or minimizes some function.
 In optimation problems we are not interested in the number of steps but the minimum number of steps.
 An example of a optimization problem is: